 President Weinberg notes, “Residence halls are design studios for acquiring the skills for democratic living.”
-With that in mind, the Residential Communities department in Student Development is focused on the cultivation of community within the residence halls, through leadership development, civic engagement, creative problem solving and the embrace of diversity as core values.
+With that in mind, the Residential Communities and Housing department in Student Development is focused on the cultivation of community within the residence halls, through leadership development, civic engagement, creative problem solving and the embrace of diversity as core values.

 In addition, the college employs some traditional practices to achieve its vision of community, including hall and area-wide programming, engaging campus partners in hall efforts, and supporting safety through incident response and reporting.
 Programming is thoughtfully connected to the needs and interests of residents, with consideration for timely topics that best support specific populations.

 Community coordinators (CC) are professional live-in staff members who work with students community advisors (CA) to ensure that this happens in each community.
 For example, a CA for first-year students hosted an “Adulting 101” program early in the semester to help students learn the basics of interdependent living at college – including a laundry tutorial.
-For sophomore students, residential communities co-sponsored a Sophomore Resource Fair to bring together resources most relevant to students in their second year.
+For sophomore students, residential communities and housing co-sponsored a Sophomore Resource Fair to bring together resources most relevant to students in their second year.
 In the senior communities, programming has addressed cooking and menu planning, budgeting for post-grad living, and more, all designed to meet students’ needs with timely education.